walterhiggins/WMPJS/book-outline.md

 Believe it or not, you've just written your first Minecraft Plugin!

 Well that was easy wasn't it?
 This might be a trivially simple plugin but it demonstrates essentially what a plugin is - some code which is 'embedded' in a larger program and is loaded every time the host program loads.
 The plugin code never runs on its own - it can only be run as part of some bigger 'host' program (Minecraft Server).
 You've just added new code to Minecraft Server!
-Now is a good time to do a happy dance or phone your pals to let them know you've joined the ranks of Minecraft Modders. :-)

 ### Making your function reusable

-So far the plugin we've written works fine in that it is loaded and executed when the Minecraft Server starts.
+So far the plugin we've written works fine; it is loaded and executed when the Minecraft Server starts.
 Sometimes that's all you might want or need but what if you want to be able to execute the code later on?
 Let's start by putting the code inside a function.

 @@listing helloWorld_v1.js helloWorld() Function Declaration

 Now restart the server.

-What just happened? *The message no longer displays at startup!* That's because we've put the code inside a function but we haven't called the function yet!
+What just happened? *The message no longer displays at startup!* That's because we've put the code inside a function *but we haven't called the function yet*!
 Declaring a new function and invoking the function are two different things.
 Just because you declare a function, it does not mean the function is automatically invoked when the file is loaded.
 Let's change the code once more, this time adding a call to the function we just created.

 @@listing helloWorld_v2.js helloWorld() Function Declaration and Execution